Caledonia, Ontario: Hockey

 The Caledonia Corvairs are a Canadian junior ice hockey team based in Caledonia, Ontario.
-They played in the Golden Horseshoe Conference of the Greater Ontario Junior Hockey League in 2023 but ultimately lost the final game against Hamilton 4 to 0.
+They played in the Eastern Conference of the Greater Ontario Hockey League in 2023 but ultimately lost the final game against Hamilton 4 to 0.
 They became a Junior B team when the Brantford Eagles were transplanted, renamed and replaced the original Caledonia Corvairs (1961–2012).

 All hockey activities take place in the Haldimand County Caledonia Centre.
 It is primarily used for the local minor hockey league, Caledonia Thunder, public skates and for the Caledonia Corvairs.

 Soccer

 Located opposite the Avalon development at 62 McClung Rd is the Caledonia Soccer Complex where the local Haldimand Soccer Club operates its youth soccer programs.

 Baseball

 There are two public baseball diamonds located in Caledonia, Ontario, that are not on school property.
 The first is located within kinsmen park, next to the Caledonia Lions Pool.
 The second is located next to the local hockey arena, the Haldimand County Caledonia Centre.

 There is also a park featuring six baseball diamonds at 161 Greens Road, Caledonia, ON called Henning Park.